MSU Human Resources >> Ua >> News-feeds >> Open Enrollment HR Rep Toolkit

 Online Benefit Provider Resources

-The Online Benefit Provider Resources webpage offers a variety of resources from our MSU benefit providers that employees can review online at any time.
+The Online Benefit Provider Resources webpage provides a range of resources from our MSU benefit providers, which employees can access online at any time.
 Resources include brochures, videos, contact information for further questions, and more.
-This is a great resource if employees are unable to attend the in-person benefits fair.
+This is an excellent resource, particularly for employees who are unable to attend the in-person benefits fair.

 An Open Enrollment Checklist

-Do you have employees that need extra guidance navigating Open Enrollment?
-Consider sending them a link to this Open Enrollment Checklist article (link coming soon), which helps employees ensure they are choosing the best benefit plans for their needs.
+Do you have employees who require additional support in navigating Open Enrollment?
+Consider sending them a link to this Open Enrollment Checklist article, which helps employees ensure they choose the best benefit plans for their needs.

 Special Instructions for New Hires During Open Enrollment

-New hires that start during or after Open Enrollment still need to complete Open Enrollment if they want to enroll in plans that need to be renewed each year (Health Care FSA, Dependent Care FSA) or make changes to plan selections made for plan year 2024.
+New hires who start during or after Open Enrollment must complete Open Enrollment to enroll in plans that require annual renewal (Health Care FSA, Dependent Care FSA) or to modify plan selections made for the 2025 plan year.
 If they cover a spouse/OEI, they do not need to complete a new affidavit.
 Please have the new hire fill out the Open Enrollment Offline Enrollment/Change form.

-New hires that start on or after December 1 do not need to contact HR for an Open Enrollment link to enroll in FSA plans.
-FSA plans elected in the new hire enrollment will begin the first of the month after the enrollment date.
+New hires who start on or after December 1 do not need to contact HR to obtain an Open Enrollment link for enrolling in FSA plans.
+FSA plans elected during new hire enrollment will take effect on the first of the month following the enrollment date.

 Special Instructions for ACA-Mandated Employees

 ACA-mandated employee eligibility must be re-evaluated to determine if they are eligible to enroll or continue in the MSU health plan.
-In case these employees see other Open Enrollment materials, we wanted to remind you that currently they may not participate in Open Enrollment.
+In case these employees come across other Open Enrollment materials, we wanted to remind you that they are currently ineligible to participate in Open Enrollment.

-At the end of their measurement period they will be given an opportunity to enroll in, cancel or make changes to their health care benefits.
+At the end of their measurement period, they will be allowed to enroll in, change, or cancel their health care benefits.
 If they are eligible, an email will be sent to their msu.edu email account explaining their enrollment period and plan options.

-Employees on an unpaid leave of absence during Open Enrollment cannot complete open enrollment online.
-Please refer to the Special Enrollment Guide for information on how to participate in open enrollment and what changes are allowed.
+Employees on an unpaid leave of absence during Open Enrollment are unable to complete Open Enrollment online.
+Please refer to the MSU Open Enrollment Benefits Guide for Special Groups for information on how to participate in Open Enrollment and the changes that are allowed.

 ©